apache/nuttx-apps/examples/README.txt

     How was that run-length encoded image produced?

     a.
 I used GIMP output the image as a .c file.
     b.
-I added som C logic to palette-ize the RGB image in the GIMP .c file
+I added some C logic to palette-ize the RGB image in the GIMP .c file
     c.
 Then I add some simple run-length encoding to palette-ized image.

     But now there is a tool that can be found in the NxWidgets package at